What is the Best Toothpaste for Your Needs?

 Regular Tobacco use, Tea, coffee, sauces and sodas, red wine and alcohol are some primary tooth staining culprits.
 Tar and Nicotine from Cigarettes also create stubborn staining of teeth.
 Intense color pigments from these foods attach to the enamel, i.e., the white, outer part of the tooth rendering it yellowish.

 Age also contributes to teeth yellowing as over the years the layer of the enamel gets thinner with wear and tear and brushing.
-Trauma and certain medications also cause discoloration of teeth.
+Trauma and certain medications also cause discolouration of teeth.
+(2)

 Whitening of teeth

 This simple process will help a lot in whitening your teeth.
 One can either opt for the chemical based procedures or natural home care.